University of Sioux Falls: Expansion

-Reuben P. Jeschke (1953–1970) helped regain full, regional accreditation in 1958, and under his leadership enrollment grew from 378 in 1958 to 1,006 in 1968 – a 166 percent increase.
+Reuben P. Jeschke helped regain full, regional accreditation in 1958, and under his leadership enrollment grew from 378 in 1958 to 1,006 in 1968 – a 166 percent increase.
 The institution's endowment, although modest, also grew, and what Jeschke described as a "near miracle" happened – a history of balanced budgets.

 The most-visible change during this time was the campus.
 Jeschke oversaw the building of Mears Library, Salsbury Student Union, Salsbury Science Center, Jeschke Fine Arts Center and three residence halls.
-In fact, Time magazine featured the college's growth in 1967.
-The caption read: "Seven Buildings in Seven Years."
-The subtitle added: "But our stature comes from people."
+Time magazine featured the college's growth in 1967 with the caption "Seven Buildings in Seven Years" and the subtitle "But our stature comes from people".
 By the end of Jeschke's tenure, Sioux Falls College was well-positioned for the steady success of the 1970s and 1980s.

 The 1980s saw the addition of a Degree Completion Program and graduate studies.
 Today, USF offers four graduate programs: Master of Education (M.Ed.), Master of Business Administration (M.B.A.), Education Specialist (Ed.S.), and a joint doctoral degree in leadership with the University of St. Thomas in Saint Paul, Minn.
 USF also offers adult education programs: accelerated nursing and RN-to-BSN.

 Sioux Falls College became the University of Sioux Falls in 1995.

-Dr. Mark Benedetto became the 22nd president in 1997.

-Dr. Brett Bradfield became the 23rd president in 2017 after working at the University for 16 years.
+Mark Benedetto became the 22nd president in 1997.
+He was succeeded by Brett Bradfield who became the 23rd president in 2017 after working at the University for 16 years.

 In 2008, USF received a $2 million Title III grant from the Department of Education to start a nursing program.
 This grant provided funds for two simulation labs and the renovation of existing science lab facilities.
 The nursing program offers a 15-month accelerated program, an RN-to-BSN program and a traditional undergraduate program.

 In 2011, the university added the USF Sculpture Walk to its campus and publicly kicked off its fundraising campaign titled the Uncampaign that ran through 2020.

 In 2012, USF built a new Media Studies Center, created a new Music Technology lab for Music majors and added an IdeaLab for Entrepreneurial Studies majors.